 - 13. Based on the political key concept of "good governance", public participation, i.e. the integration of the public in policymaking, has established itself as a cornerstone of decision-making processes. - 14.
 For Austria, the objective of an innovative, cooperative, efficient and high-quality public administration within the meaning of enhanced citizen orientation is the guiding theme.
-This objective as well as participation of citizens has been underlined in the currentlast Austrian Government programme from 2020-2024.
+This objective as well as participation of citizens has been underlined in the last Austrian Government programme from 2020-2024.
 Efforts made over the last years to modernize administration have brought about many good examples proving how the general public can be successfully made an active partner in policymaking and how this process can be fostered.

 The first voluntary national review of the implementation of the Sustainable Development Goals (SDGs Agenda 2030), submitted on 15 July 2020 in New York, provides a nationwide overview of the measures taken, success stories and initiatives supporting the implementation.
 Three key issues digitalisation, women, youth and "leaving no one behind" and climate action and their corresponding participatory approaches or dimensions were all explored.
-Over 40 organisations were actively involved from the outset in all phases of the review compilation process.
-320 responses with a total volume of 520 pages were collected.
-The second voluntary national review of the implementation of the Sustainable Development Goals (SDGs Agenda 2030) was presented on 17 July 2024 at the United Nations in New York-.
+The second voluntary national review of the implementation of the Sustainable Development Goals (SDGs Agenda 2030) was presented on 17 July 2024 at the United Nations in New York.